GoogleCloudPlatform/cloud-ops-sandbox/website/content/en/docs/User Guide/Learn Cloud Operations/cloud_slo_monitoring.md

 #### Configure Burn Rate Alerts

-After you create the SLO, you can create[Burn Rate Alerts](https://cloud.google.com/stackdriver/docs/solutions/slo-monitoring/alerting-on-budget-burn-rate)for those.
+After you create the SLO, you can create [Burn Rate Alerts](https://cloud.google.com/stackdriver/docs/solutions/slo-monitoring/alerting-on-budget-burn-rate)for those.

 Several *predefined policies* are deployed as part of [Terraform](https://github.com/GoogleCloudPlatform/cloud-ops-sandbox/blob/master/terraform/monitoring/05_alerting_policies.tf).
 You can view them in the service screen, edit them, or [create your own](https://cloud.google.com/stackdriver/docs/solutions/slo-monitoring/alerting-on-budget-burn-rate).